 The application process for the Water Data Challenge is as follows:

-- Applications accepted from innovators, entrepreneurs, start-ups, researchers, and government agencies.
+- Applications accepted from innovators, entrepreneurs, start-ups, researchers, non-profits and government agencies.
 We encourage applications from women-led organizations and organizations located in low or low-middle income countries.
-We require that proposals have a partner from a low or low-middle income country.
-(Note: Please provide supporting information on partnerships, as well as team leadership and make-up.)
+We are interested in proposals that have a partner from a low or low-middle income country.
+(Note: Please provide supporting information on partners/prospective partners, as well as team leadership and make-up.)
 Awardees will be chosen by a panel of judges, selected for the Water Innovation Engine.

-- Awards: The Call for Innovations will begin on World Water Day, March 22, 2017, with a rolling application process.
-Following the Call for Innovations, a group of experts will select key innovations to receive planning grants of US $10,000 to be announced by July of 2017.
-Applicants selected for planning grants in the first round will be asked to submit full proposals, and will be eligible for early-stage awards up to US $250,000, and ready-to-scale awards up to US $1million.
+- Awards: The Water Data Challenge's Call for Innovations is on a rolling application basis.
+Applications are welcome at this time.
+The first review of applications was due May 31, 2017, a second review date has yet to be planned.
+Applicants will be eligible for early-stage awards up to US $250,000, and ready-to-scale awards up to US $1million.
+(Note: For applications submitted by May 31, a group of experts will select key innovations to receive planning grants of US $10,000 to be announced by July of 2017.
+Some applicants selected on May 31st will be asked to submit full proposals, and will be eligible for early-stage awards up to US $250,000, and ready-to-scale awards up to US $1million.)

 - Support is expected to include collaboration with other innovators, technical experts, funders, leaders and stakeholders to expand networks, enhance solutions, and multiply the impact of challenge funding.

 - Timeline: The Water Data Challenge is an open enrollment process.
 Applications are currently being accepted.
 The next review date has yet to be determined.